Lecrapouille/TimedPetriNetEditor/README.md

 ### Dater and Counter Form

 Event graphs represent when system event are occurring.
-We have two different way to represent them: -- the counter form -- and the dater form.
+We have two different way to represent them: the counter form, and the dater form.

 - Counter form of the event graph in the figure 2 is:
 ```